Hossein Hosseini (footballer, born 1992): 2017–18: Record Iranian top division league unbeaten streak

 At the beginning of the season Mehdi Rahmati was the first choice keeper, however after failing to win four games out of the first five matches of the season, manager Alireza Mansourian decided to start Hosseini ahead of Rahmati.
 Hosseini made his season debut in the league on 15 September against Pars Jonoubi Jam in which he conceded 2 goals.
 He wore the captain's armband for the first time in the next game, on 20 September, in a league match against Zob Ahan.
 He kept his first clean sheet of the season in a 0–0 draw against Foolad.
 After keeping a clean sheet on 5 January 2018, he surpassed Alireza Beiranvand's record of 721 minutes without conceding a league goal in Persian Gulf Pro League in a 0–0 draw against Tractor Sazi.
 On 12 January, he surpassed the record for consecutive minutes in Iranian top division league set by Bahram Mavaddat in 1976 by 28 minutes against Saipa; he set the new all-time record at 872 consecutive minutes without conceding a goal.
 Reza Asadi finally ended his goalless streak by beating him in the 85th minute of the same match.

 His record is broken by Payam Niazmand in October 2019.
-His performance earned him Navad's player of the month award at the end of January.
+His performance earned him Navad's 'Player of the Month' award at the end of January.
 On 24 February, Hosseini picked up a yellow card for time wasting in a match against Foolad, which ruled him out of the Tehran derby the following week.

+In April 2024, Hosseini was suspended and fined by the Iranian federation for hugging a female fan.

+During the 2024–25 AFC Champions League Elite round of 16 first leg tie against Saudi side Al Nassr at home, Hosseini pull a couple of saves during the match to denied a goal in a goalless draw which won him the 'Man of the Match' award.